jeremiahu2/simon-html/README.md

-# Simon
+# Pie Vote App

 [My Notes](notes.md)

-In 1978 Milton-Bradley, now Hasbro, released an electronic game named Simon.
-It was cutting edge at the time since there were so few electronic games, and all the cool kids had one.
+The Pie Vote App lets users vote for their favorite pie flavor, see the results, and chat with other pie fans.
+It was designed to be a simple web application where users can interact in real time, see voting results, and view other users’ activity.

-We are going to build a peer to peer multiplayer web application modeled after Simon.
-We will build it together by adding new functionality every time we learn a new technology.
-The example version of code and production deployment for each iteration are available to you.
-Your job will be to review the example and then deploy it to your production environment.
-The goal is to make you think about every line of code.
-Ask, "why is it done this way?" and "Is there a better way?".
-You can then take what you have learned, or even portions of the Simon code, and apply it to your Startup application.
+I am going to build a peer to peer multiplayer web application modeled after this.
+I will build it by adding new functionality every time I learn a new technology.
+The example version of code and production deployment for each iteration are available.
+I will review the example and then deploy it to my production environment.
+The goal is to think about every line of code.
+I  will ask, "why is it done this way?" and "Is there a better way?".
+I can then take what I have learned, or even portions of the code, and apply it to my Startup application.

 ## 🚀 Specification Deliverable

-Simon is a simple game where you repeat a sequence of color flashes.
-The longer sequence you repeat the higher your score is.
+The Pie Vote App is a simple application where users can vote on their favorite pie flavor.
+The results are shown in a table, placeholder charts are displayed, and there is a chat box for real-time interaction (placeholder).
+The app also has about and login pages with placeholders for authentication and third-party API content.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.